Ekottara Agama: Influence on East Asia

-In lectures, renowned Buddhist master Nan Huaijin frequently cited the Ekottara Āgama for its discourse on Mindfulness of Breathing, and lectures on Rāhula's report to the Buddha.
+In lectures, renowned Buddhist master Nan Huaijin frequently cited the Ekottarika Āgama for its discourse on Mindfulness of Breathing, and lectures on Rāhula's report to the Buddha.
 He detailed the fine points of practice and the relationships that exist between the mind, body, and breath, including related exoteric and esoteric phenomena.
 Also discussed were the dissemination of this practice into various forms in the Mahāyāna schools of Buddhism in East Asia such as Zen and Tiantai, and into Daoist meditative practices.